evnbr/bindery/docs/docs.md

 - `replace`: A function that takes an element and a page range, and must return a new element.
 By default, Bindery will simply insert the page range after the original element. `Optional`
-- `createTest`: A function that takes an element and returns a test function.
+- `createTest`: A function that takes your reference element and returns a test function.
-The test function receives an element, and should return true if the element can be found.
-By default, the test function will see if the page contains the anchor tag in the original elements `href` property. `Optional`
+The test function receives a page element, and should return true if the reference can be found.
+By default, the test function will look for the anchor tag of the reference element's `href` property. `Optional`

-#### Table of Contents
+#### Creating a Table of Contents
+A table of contents is a reference that points to a specific page.
 By default, PageReference will look for anchor links.
 To create a table of contents, do this:

 {% highlight js %}